College Teaching Preparation Program

-This program is open to graduate students in all disciplines and regardless of your current teaching duties.
+The College Teaching Preparation Program is open to graduate students in all disciplines and regardless of your current teaching duties.
+The program recognizes graduate students who engage in professional development around teaching with a certificate of completion.
 The program will be especially beneficial to graduate teaching assistants and those whose career plans may include teaching.

 By completing the program, you are expected to make progress in your ability to: